Idaho Digital Access Workbook

 Introduction

 In 2022, Governor Little designated the Idaho Commission for Libraries (ICfL) as the lead agency to develop a collaborative Digital Access for All Idahoans Plan (DAAI).
 Many Idahoans face barriers to digital access at a time when internet use is increasingly vital to the ability to thrive in every aspect of life, like access to health care, education, business, and government services.
 The DAAI plan documents pervasive barriers to digital access and proposes a visionary strategy to end digital access divides that prevent many Idahoans from accessing crucial technology.
 The DAAI plan will increase broadband affordability for Idahoans and improve digital skills, cybersecurity awareness, access to devices, technical support, and access to public services.
 The DAAI plan aligns with existing efforts to improve digital access outcomes.
 There are other strategic planning efforts in Idaho to address digital access in various sectors, including economic and workforce development, education, health, civic and social engagement, and public services.
-The DAAI plan aligns with the Idaho Department of Commerce’s Office of Broadband Link Up Idaho Initiative Five-Year Action Plan and local digital equity plans currently in development.
-The DAAI plan includes objectives and metrics to ensure alignment with digital equity plans across Idaho.
+The DAAI plan aligns with the Idaho Department of Commerce’s Office of Broadband Link Up Idaho Initiative Five-Year Action Plan and local digital access plans currently in development.
+The DAAI plan includes objectives and metrics to ensure alignment with digital access plans across Idaho.

-This workbook is intended to help communities throughout Idaho form action groups to start investigating and defining their local community needs related to digital inclusion.
+This workbook is intended to help communities throughout Idaho form action groups to start investigating and defining their local community needs related to digital access.
 Having an action group in place will allow a community to set goals, measure progress, and can help demonstrate the need to potential funders.
 Each section in the workbook contains further resources, action items, and strategies.
 After completing this workbook, your action committee should have its own Digital Action Plan for your community.

-4. quality technical support; and
+4. technical support, and

 What are Digital Skills?